 The following are searchable international databases that contain primarily English resources:

-- Openly Available Sources Integrated Search (OASIS) – OASIS is one of the largest databases of OER content.
-It currently searches open content from 98 different sources and contains 368,237 records.
+- Openly Available Sources Integrated Search (OASIS) – OASIS is one of the largest databases that allows searching for OER content from many different sources.

 - OER Commons – OER Commons offers a comprehensive infrastructure for curriculum experts and instructors at all levels to identify high-quality OER and collaborate around their adaptation, evaluation, and use to address the needs of teachers and learners.